wieluk/psychopy_linux_installer/README.md

 - Ubuntu 24.04, 22.04, 20.04, 18.04
 - Pop!_OS 22.04
 - Debian 12, 11
-- Fedora (40), 39
+- Fedora 40, 39
 - Rocky Linux 9
 - CentOS 9

 Additional distributions may be working.

-**Note:**
-Fedora 40 only works on python3.8 with wxpython 4.1.1.

 ## Important Information

 - PsychoPy is compatible with Python versions 3.8, 3.9, and 3.10.
-PsychoPy seems to be moving towards Python3.10.
-- The specified/default(3.10.14) Python version is installed as `altinstall` if not present.
+- The specified/default(3.8.19) Python version is installed as `altinstall` if not present.
 - A directory is created in the specified directory (default: `$HOME`):
   `{install_dir}/psychopy_${PSYCHOPY_VERSION}_py_${PYTHON_VERSION}`.
 - The script first attempts to download a pre-packaged Python .tar.gz file from [Nextcloud](https://cloud.uni-graz.at/s/o4tnQgN6gjDs3CK).
 If a suitable version isn't found, it will download from python.org and build it from source.